square/svelte-store/README.md

 If an external source updates the storage item of the persisted store the two values will go out of sync.
 In such a case we can call `.resync()` on the store in order to update the store the *parsed* value of the storage item.

+We are also able to wipe stored data by calling `clear()` on the store.
+The storage item will be removed and the value of the store set to `null`.

 #### persisted configuration / consent

 Persisting data to storage or cookies is subject to privacy laws regarding consent in some jurisdictions.
 Instead of building two different data flows that depend on whether tracking consent has been given or not, you can instead configure your persisted stores to work in both cases.
 To do so you will need to call the `configurePersistedConsent` function and pass in a consent checker that will accept a `consent level` and return a boolean indicating whether your user has consented to that level of tracking.
 You can then provide a consent level when building your persisted stores that will be passed to to the checker before storing data.